How to keep SKUDONET Application Delivery Controller appliances up-to-dated

 The SKUDONET appliances require to have connectivity to two services: certs.skudonet.com and repo.skudonet.com

-SKUDONET apppliance connects to https://certs.skudonet.com/ in order to check your Subscription Plan or Support status and once this system confirms the access is granted, then it connects to https://repo.skudonet.com/ in order to check the package updates.
+SKUDONET apppliance connects to https://certs.skudonet.com/ to check your Subscription Plan or Support status and once this system confirms the access is granted, then it connects to https://repo.skudonet.com/ to check the package updates.

-For this reason, it’s important to ensure that the ADC is able to reach both remote points.
-If due to any reason, the connection to the Internet from ADC is not allowed to those sites the ADC can be configured to add an HTTP and HTTPS proxy.
-Ensure to have enabled the following destination rules in your data center:
+For this reason, it’s important to ensure that the ADC can reach both remote points.
+If for any reason, the connection to the Internet from ADC is not allowed to those sites the ADC can be configured to add an HTTP and HTTPS proxy.
+Ensure to have enabled the following destination rules in your data centre:

 For Firewall sysadmins: Allow From the SKUDONET IP to DNS resolution of certs.skudonet.com and repo.skudonet.com port 443 (HTTPS protocol)